French submarine Floréal

 Floréal was one of 18 Pluviôse-class submarines built for the French Navy (Marine Nationale) in the first decade of the 20th century.

 On 2 August 1918, Floréal collided with the Royal Navy armed boarding steamer HMS Hazel in the Aegean Sea and sank.

+In January 2024, the boat was found in good condition at a depth of 98 metres in the Thermaic Gulf by a team of wreck hunters led by Kostas Toktaridis.

 Design and description

 The Pluviôse class were built as part of the French Navy's 1905 building program to a double-hull design by Maxime Laubeuf.
 The submarines displaced 404 t surfaced and 553 t submerged.
 They had an overall length of 51.12 m, a beam of 4.96 m, and a draft of 3.15 m.
 Their crew numbered 2 officers and 23 enlisted men.

 For surface running, the boats were powered by two 350 PS triple-expansion steam engines, each driving one propeller shaft using steam provided by two Du Temple boilers.
 When submerged each propeller was driven by a 230 PS electric motor.
 On the surface they were designed to reach a maximum speed of 12 kn and 8 kn underwater.
 The submarines had a surface endurance of 865 nmi at 11.6 kn and a submerged endurance of 70 nmi at 2.8 kn.

 The first six boats completed, including Floréal, were armed with a single 450 mm internal bow torpedo tube.
 All of the boats were fitted with six 450 mm external torpedo launchers; the pair firing forward were fixed outwards at an angle of seven degrees and the rear pair had an angle of five degrees.
 Following a ministerial order on 22 February 1910, the aft tubes were reversed so they too fired forward, but at an angle of eight degrees.
 The other launchers were a rotating pair of Drzewiecki drop collars in a single mount positioned on top of the hull at the stern.
 They could traverse 150 degrees to each side of the boat.
 The Pluviôse-class submarines carried eight torpedoes.